h3dema/bwping-udp/docs/bwping-server.md

 | Parameter | Description |
 ---| ---|
-    -l | length : payload byte length of each packet (see RFC 2544 - 64, 128, 256, 512, 1024, 1280 and 1518 bytes)
+    -l length | payload byte length of each packet (see RFC 2544 - 64, 128, 256, 512, 1024, 1280 and 1518 bytes)
-    -p port | server UDP port to listen to, default = 5001 -d | run server as a daemon (UDP LISTENING on -p port) -6 | connect using IPv6
+    -p port | server UDP port to listen to, default = 5001 (UDP LISTENING on -p port) -d | run server as a daemon
+    -6 | connect using IPv6
 Miscellaneous | |
     -q | quiet